Trilogue meeting

 A trilogue meeting is a type of interinstitutional negotiation used in the European Union (EU) legislative process.
 The bodies involved in trilogue negotiations are the European Commission, the Council of the European Union, and the European Parliament.
 The European Commission takes on the mediating function.

-It takes its name from a literary form, the trilogue, which means a conversation with three parties.
+It takes its name from a literary form, the trilogue, which is discussion consisting of three parties.
 Most references to "trilogues" in European legal studies refer to informal trilogue meetings.
 However, a conciliation committee, an official part of the ordinary legislative procedure (OLP) provided for in the EU treaties, is sometimes referred to as a "formal trilogue meeting".

 Procedure

-Due to their informal nature, trilogues are not provided for in the EU treaties.
+Due to its informal nature, trilogues are not provided for in the EU treaties.
 Some aspects of trilogues are regulated in the European Parliament Rules of Procedure.
-The content of trilogues is not regulated or publicized, aside from the resulting legislation, which must still be approved by OLP.
+The content of trilogues is not regulated nor publicized, aside from the resulting legislation, which must still be approved by OLP.